 “It takes a community to raise a child.”

-Our Catholic Care school counsellor, Maddison Kennedy, visits the school to meet the needs of our community.
-Maddison is an experienced social worker with years of experience working with children and families.
+Our Catholic Care school counsellor, Ima Gina, visits the school to meet the needs of our community.
+Ima is an experienced social worker with years of experience working with children and families.
 She works with children in a variety of therapeutic ways including play based therapy, CBT and emotional regulation.
-Maddison is at St Thomas the Apostle every Friday and will be able to offer fortnightly sessions for children.
+Ima is at St Thomas the Apostle every Monday (9am - 3pm) and Friday (12:30pm - 3pm).

 If you are interested in a referral for your child to see the counsellor, please contact the school or your child’s teachers.
-If you have any questions please feel free to contact the school or to email the counsellor at Maddison.Kennedy@catholiccare.cg.org.au.
+If you have any questions please contact the school at firstname.lastname@example.org.

 Student Welfare Officer